Massachusetts law about self-represented litigants

 Checklist for preparation of brief and appendix, Mass.
 Appeals Court.

-Lists all necessary components with references to court rules for each.
+Lists all necessary components needed in preparing a brief and appendix, and includes references to court rules.

 Representing yourself in bankruptcy

-This manual is designed for the person filing for bankruptcy without an attorney.
-Includes detailed descriptions of the process, records necessary, forms to file, fees, and more.
+This guide is designed for the person filing for bankruptcy without an attorney.
+Includes detailed descriptions of the process, the documents needed, forms to file, fees, and more.

 Representing yourself in a debt collection matter

-Covers everything you need to know about being sued for debts, with all the steps in the process.
+Covers everything you need to know about representing yourself when being sued for debts, with detailed steps about the process.

 Representing yourself at the Division of Administrative Law Appeals (DALA)